By Edwin Loftin, DNP, MBA, RN, NEA-BC, FACHE

 APSS #12 includes references to several evidence-based resources including the AHRQ tool kit.
 This tool kit addresses risk assessment as well as prevention methods.
 It’s important to not take these steps as a suggestion and to follow them precisely.

-It sounds easy enough but a big challenge that we need to overcome is that the quality measures used by many hospitals does not take into account preventable harm and death.
+It sounds easy enough but a big challenge that we need to overcome is that the quality measures used by many hospitals do not take into account preventable harm and death.
 The quality measures often skip one or two vital steps such as missed doses or lack of intentional mobility.
 And if the right things are not being measured, the hospital’s ability to improve its processes becomes greatly impaired.
 Once the proper processes are in place and being followed to precision, the steps outlined above need to be continually measured so VTE is prevented at all times.
 We can’t improve what we can’t measure.

 There are so many issues in healthcare that we don’t have an exact solution for but for VTE/blood clots, we know exactly what needs to be done; we now just have to do it.